telerik/xaml-docs/controls/radpdfviewer/features/digital-signature.md

 ## Limitations

-There are few limitations related to the usage of digital signature in RadPdfViewer.
+There are few limitations related to the usage of a digital signature in RadPdfViewer.

 * The validation of a signature depends on the bytes representing the document.
 Thus, to validate a signature, the stream used to import the document must be still open.